APepey/pseudoProof/README.md

   - 1: this row has likely been fabricated by a machine
   - 0: this row is likely authentic

-## Find below a short video showing how PseudoProof works:
+## A short video showing how PseudoProof works:

 https://github.com/APepey/pseudoProof/assets/46807977/901e1940-382f-4763-aade-d71f788ca476